soyoahn/soyoahn.github.io/_posts/2026-06-18-my-bespoke-game-dev-journey.md

 * People who are coming in from outside of game development, but don't observe or seek to understand the current system.
 The first question they tend to ask is: How can we measure whether the thing that you're doing adds a greater amount of value than we are paying you to do it? (corporate tech)
 * The generally incurious and uncreative

 Note: For this section, I mean within the game production or game development-supporting space.
 That is to say: I do not need my Tax Analyst to be a gamer.
-I do want my Tools Manager to like games and care about the experience of the people making them though.
+I do want my Tools Development Manager to like games and care about the experience of the people making them though.

 ## Here's where our adventure forks